mnentwig/makeheaderspp/README.md

 If this is not desired, place before the `MHPP` tag.

+### pImpl generator
+Optionally, one or more pImpl wrappers can be generated around a std::shared_ptr of a given class.
+See tests/testPImpl.cpp (experimental feature).

 ### Caveats
 A "waterproof" C++ parser is a nontrivial project, and it wouldn't be complete without preprocessor and ultimately knowledge of command line defines.